buchmiet/shookayNET/README.md

 # **Shookay Search Engine NET wrapper v0.5.2**

 ## **Overview**
 ShookayNET is net wrapper for Shookay engine.
-Shookay is a open source versatile, high-performance search engine library designed to offer efficient and dynamic search capabilities.
-Shookay NET enables you tyou use shookay with NET objects.
-It can be used for web api where results need to be provided instantly or it can provide results on the go.
+Shookay is a open source high-performance search engine library designed to offer efficient and dynamic search capabilities.
+Shookay NET enables you to use shookay with NET classes.

 ## **Features**
-- Fast Performance: Optimized with C++ and x64 assembly, Shookay ensures rapid search results even with large datasets.
-- Flexible Search Options: Offers both 'FindWithin' and 'FindExact' search methods to cater to different search requirements.
-- Multilingual Support: Compatible with UTF-8, UTF-16, and UTF-32 encoding, providing versatility for international applications.
-- Dynamic Search Capabilities: Allows for searching by partial word fragments and associated terms, enhancing user experience.
-- Separate Search Engine Instances: Each application component can utilize its own instance of the search engine for specialized data handling.
+- Fast Performance: shookay is based on Inverted Search algorithm;
+- You can integrate it with your NET application and use your C# classes to search through;

 ## **Installation and Integration**